apache/cloudstack-documentation/source/installguide/configuration.rst

    -  Username.
 Usually root.

    -  Password.
-This is the password for the user from your XenServer or KVM install).
+This is the password for the user from your XenServer install).

    -  Host Tags (Optional).
 Any labels that you use to categorize hosts for ease of maintenance.
 For example, you can set to the cloud's